gfxblit/tower-defense-x-typescript/README.md

 ## Deploying to Github Pages

 Run `npm run deploy` to build a production release and then deploy to Github Pages.
+Note that Github automatically picks up changes to the `ghpages` branch and creates as static page from it.

 ## Versions Used